Tuesday, 9 February 2016

 Let's remember (heh), Dory made that movie!

 During those initial confronting months (3+ years ago now) when I was certain death was imminent whilst in my prime/20s, my world was completely dark and void of purpose.
-Given the morbid situation, where I (and probably many others) assumed I was a 'goner' painfully waiting for death to strike once and for all, I encouraged jokes about the blasted strokes in typical Australian manner where defiance and humour was (/still is) the key in my particular rehabilitation ('recovery' implies that the brain will just bounce back to its original place like a broken bone, but I've had to accept through the most stubborn of gritted teeth that the damaged mind now will never be where it once was - its former renowned memory and spatial navigation abilities would have blown your socks off!) journey.
-Although my circulatory and immune systems (suppressed by a rare autoimmune disease that had yet to be detected before both strokes struck) flared up (<<as docs constantly tell me, it could happen to anyone in this hectic 21st Century world), causing mass prolonged devastation, my brain certainly is fighting back.
+Given the morbid situation, where I (& quite possibly, many others) assumed I was a 'goner' painfully waiting for death to strike once and for all, I encouraged jokes about the blasted strokes in typical Australian manner where defiance & humour was (/still is) the key in my particular rehabilitation ('recovery' implies that the brain will 'just' bounce back to its original place like a broken bone that grows back, but I've had to accept through the most stubborn of gritted teeth that the damaged mind now will never be where it once was - its formerly-renowned memory-and-spatial-navigation abilities would have blown your socks off!) journey.
+Although my body's circulatory and immune systems (suppressed by a rare autoimmune disease that had yet to be detected before both strokes struck) flared up (<<as docs constantly tell me, it could happen to anyone in this hectic 21st-century world), causing mass, prolonged devastation, my Aussie-battler brain certainly is fighting back.

-A bird sitting on a tree is never afraid of the branch breaking, because their trust is not on the branch, but rather, on their own wings.
+After all, a bird sitting on a tree is never afraid of the branch breaking, because their trust is not on the branch, but rather, on their own wings.

 Check out my (+ other stroke survivors') decent wings flapping (gliding will come in due course) away!

-They were the best medicine :).
+They were the best medicine.

-Initially, time was always on my mind, but now, 3 years on, I'm focusing on the here and now where I actively let the universe know what I want and am passionately working towards that without analysing how it may come nor the time it takes.
-Throughout this chapter, I've been forced to sit still in my life's progress - during its prime - which ultimately strips you of everything that makes you feel secure - your coat of armour if you will, in work, recreation, travel, love and even friends.
-It strips you of who you thought you were and eventually leads you to a place where you're defined by something larger.
-But it surely isn't an instantaneous revelation and the torment over the years will never fade in my (damaged) mind.
-As other people who have been unwell can relate to - including musical sensation, Jessie J (who wrote her first song, Who You Are, when she was in hospital recovering from her stroke - perhaps we could make a little *cheeky* song with all my diaries filled with colourful notes in memory's absence/fears of being dead!), rugby player Michael Lynagh and the gladiator-general Spartacus himself, Kirk Douglas, who lost his ability, as an award-winning famous actor, to talk post stroke (so in 2014, wrote an insightful piece for the Huffington Post that describes the 'equal opportunist' stroke's devastating aftermath) - it soon became abundantly clear that unfortunately there were some absolute shockers of people out there who have needed myself to convince them that I was still worthy after strokes, yet the strong supporters of my world have eagerly and consistently reassured myself on my/our darkest days that despite strokes, brain damage and all their ghastly effects, nothing substantial had actually changed; I still mean the world to them, they still mean the world to me and my brain's recovery has been paramount in our shared vision.
-Together, we accepted what is (by making blogs/media pieces/celebrating life/volunteering at a supportive school with what brain function has been spared - the list goes on), eventually let go of what was and had ultimate faith in the future!
+Initially, time was always on my mind, but now, three years on, I'm trying to focus on the here and now where I actively let the universe know what I want and am passionately working towards that without analysing how it may come nor the time it takes.
+Throughout this chapter, I've been forced to sit still in my life's progress - during its otherwise-prime years - which ultimately strips you of everything that makes you feel secure - your coat of armour, if you will, in work, recreation, travel, love and even friends.
+It aggressively strips you of who you thought you were and eventually leads you to a place where you're defined by something larger.
+But it surely isn't an instantaneous revelation and the torment over the years will never fade in my (bi-damaged) mind.
+As other people who have been seriously unwell can relate to - including musical sensation, Jessie J (who wrote her first song, Who You Are, when she was in hospital after a teenage stroke - perhaps we could make a little *cheeky* song with all my diaries filled with colourful notes in memory's absence/fears of being dead!), rugby player Michael Lynagh and the gladiator-general Spartacus himself, Kirk Douglas, who lost his ability, as a famous award-winning actor, to talk post stroke (so in 2014, wrote an insightful piece for the Huffington Post that describes the 'equal-opportunist' stroke's devastating aftermath) - it soon became abundantly clear that unfortunately there were some absolute shockers of people out there who have needed myself to convince them that I was still worthy after strokes, yet the strong supporters of my world have eagerly and consistently offered reassurance on my/our darkest days that despite strokes, brain damage and all their ghastly effects, nothing substantial had actually changed; I still mean the world to them, they still mean the world to me and my brain's gains since such unimaginable grief + loss have been paramount in our shared visionTogether, we accepted what is (by making blogs/media pieces/celebrating life/volunteering at a supportive school with what brain function has been spared - the list goes on), eventually letting go of what was and having ultimate faith in the future.

 What genuine characters - more refreshing than a dip in the ocean!

-Celebrating reaching 30 - you beauty!
+Celebrating reaching 30 years of life - you beauty!

 Europe